Prounckk/eremeev/content/resume/index.md

 ---
 ## About Me
-Backend Developer and Site Reliability Engineer (SRE) based in the Eastern Standard Time (UTC-5) Managed marketing infrastructure at Lightspeed POS Inc. (NYSE: LSPD) (TSX: LSPD), but now discovering the world of Java.
+Backend Developer and Site Reliability Engineer (SRE) based in the Eastern Standard Time (UTC-5)

+Managed marketing infrastructure at Lightspeed POS Inc. (NYSE: LSPD) (TSX: LSPD), but now discovering the world of Java.

-I'm the guy, that still in slack until midnight and creates PR on weekends, just because I like what I'm doing!
+I’m the guy, that is still in slack until midnight and creates PRs on weekends, just because I like programming and solving problems.

 ## Summary